Hiring an Attorney to Handle Your Criminal Case Involving Government Contracts

 White Collar Crimes in Government Contracting – Civil & Criminal Liability

 White-collar criminal cases involving government contractor fraud can either be civil or criminal or both.
 The.
 Department of Justice (DOJ) has been known to bring criminal charges and civil charges on the contractor for the same situation.
 The facts in the two cases may overlap.
 However, since the burden of proof in a criminal case is much higher, the results can be difficult to prove.
-Types of cases that white-collar government contractor fraud crimes develop include:
+Types of cases that white-collar federal contract charges develop include:

 • Falsifying information on government contract proposals